01 June 2018

-While convenience and personalisation used to be reasons to shop online, they’re now reasons to shop in-store, too.
-Retailers have implemented technologies to bring these benefits into stores, blurring the lines between online and offline and bringing brick-and-mortar retail into the 21st century.
+While convenience and personalization used to be the main reasons to shop online, they have now become reasons to shop in-store, too.
+Innovative retailers are increasingly using new technologies to bring these benefits into stores, blurring the lines between online and offline and bringing brick-and-mortar retail into the 21st century.

-We’ve all been there when the queue in front of us is not moving and the person working the checkout is scanning at 2mph.
-We question whether our one pack of gum is really worth it and end up putting it down and leaving the store.
+We’ve all been there - when the line doesn't seem to be moving an inch and the person working the checkout is scanning at 2mph.
+We question whether our one pack of gum is really worth it, and end up putting it down and leaving the store.

-Thanks to in-store technology, this is no longer the case.
+Thanks to in-store technology, this no longer has to happen.

 But it’s not just grocery stores who have implemented this kind of technology.
-Zara recently relaunched their Westfield Stratford store with smart retail technology.
+Last year, Zara relaunched their Westfield Stratford store with smart retail technology.
 The store practically replaces sales associates with technology, making the customer experience faster and more convenient.

-The order collection point is manned by a robotic arm and the checkout doesn't even require the customer to scan.
-The technology simply recognises the item the customer wants to buy, which they then confirm on the screen.
+The order collection point is manned by a robotic arm, and the checkout doesn't even require the customer to scan.
+The technology simply recognizes the item the customer wants to buy, which is then confirmed on the screen.

 In-store technology has made it as quick and simple to shop in-store as it is online.

-If you pop into your local high street, you'll notice more sales associates have access to iPads and mobile devices.
-If the item you are looking for is out of stock or they don't have your size in store, they can order the item in for you to collect later or, get it delivered straight to your home.
+If you go to your local mall, you'll notice that a lot of sales associates now have access to iPads and mobile devices on the shop floor.
+If the item you're looking for is out of stock or they don't have your size in-store, they can order the item for you there and then for you to collect later, or to have delivered straight to your home.

 Augmented reality enhances customer experience by making shopping more personal.
-Timberland introduced virtual fitting rooms into their stores, so customers can try on clothes with no fitting room required.
+For example, Timberland introduced virtual fitting rooms into their stores, so customers can try on clothes with no fitting room required.

-Evidently, a more personalised shopping experience is a better one.
+Evidently, a more personalized shopping experience is a better one.

-Just a few years years ago, if you wanted to personalise something, you would have to go online and wait 3-5 days for it to be delivered.
-But now personalisation is becoming more accessible in stores.
+Just a few years years ago, if you wanted to personalize something you would have to go online and wait 3-5 days for it to be delivered.
+But now personalization is becoming more accessible in stores.

-In-store technology continues to elevate customers in-store experiences and change the way we shop.
+In-store technology like this continues to elevate customers in-store experiences and change the way we shop.

 Download our free eBook to find out the 3 things you need to fix to improve your customer experience.